Online Submissions

 The list of references includes only reviewed sources (articles from scientific journals and monographs) mentioned in the text of an article.
 It is undesirable to include into the list of references the synopses, dissertations, textbooks, educational aids, GOST, information from sites, statistical reports, articles in public political newspapers and journals, on sites and in blogs.
 If there is a need to refer to such information put the information about the source in a footnote.

-References to papers accepted but not yet published should be designated as “in press.”
+References to papers accepted but not yet published should be designated as "in press".
 The authors should obtain written permission for reference to such documents and confirmation that they have been accepted for print.
-Information from unpublished sources should be cited in the text as “unpublished data/documents” and the authors should also obtain written confirmation to the use of such materials.
+Information from unpublished sources should be cited in the text as "unpublished data/documents" and the authors should also obtain written confirmation to the use of such materials.

 References to the articles from journals should contain the year of article publication, volume and number of a journal, page numbers.